Image of ecology park - CGI artist impression - Wetland Discovery

 This engagement is running ahead of the formal consultation process led by the Local Planning Authority, which is expected later this year, subject to approval by the Strategic Planning Committee.

+A comprehensive programme of engagement with the local community took place in May 2024 with residents living close to the scheme, led by Digital Reef.
 The local community was invited to hear more about the plans at special events and will be followed by widespread engagement with schools, colleges, organisations, and community groups in the summer.